Greg Moore, an Australian entrepreneur,

 Due to its rapid growth, Bridge International soon outgrew these premises

-and moved down to Smallbridge Hall under a new name of Pont Data
+and moved down to Smallbridge Hall (or Westwood Park) under the name of

 Pont Data Inc. filed as a Domestic Corporation